-Is Facial Recognition A Good Choice For Access Control?
+Is Facial Recognition Access Control A Good Choice?

 Access Control Systems can come with any number of choices for credentials, but it’s biometrics that have really taken off in the past few years.
 And while fingerprint scanners have been popular for some time, facial recognition is becoming a possibility for access control; it’s not just for phones anymore, and facial recognition has now grown to an almost $7 billion market.